They are the most abundant tissue macrophages since they constitute 80-90% of the body.

-Also known as Kupffer-Browicz cells or stellate macrophages.
+They are also known as Kupffer-Borowicz cells or stellate macrophages.
 They are specialized macrophages located in the liver, which line the walls of the sinusoids that are part of the phagocyte mononuclear system.

-Kupffer cells are phagocytic, that is, capable of ingesting other cells and foreign particles.
-They also store hemosiderin so that it is available for the production of hemoglobin, the oxygen transport component of the red blood cell.
+Kupffer cells are phagocytic, capable of ingesting other cells and foreign particles.
+They also store hemosiderin to make it available for the production of hemoglobin, the oxygen transport component of the red blood cell.

 The development of Kupffer cells begins in the yolk sac.
 Primitive macrophages differentiate into fetal macrophages and then enter the bloodstream.
-After that, they go to the liver of the fetus to become mature cells.
+After that, they go to the fetus’s liver to become mature cells.